minhtrannhat/MyFTP/README.md

 - Wait 10 seconds.
 - 2 containers will be created on the same network `mynetwork`.
 Their respective IP addresses will be printed to stdout.
 - Open two terminal windows: one for each of server and client.
-- Run the server with `docker exec -it project-ftp_server_1 python server.py <insert any flags here>`.
+- Run the server with `docker exec -it project-ftp_server_1 python server.py --directory /server_directory <insert any other flags here>`.
-- Run the client with `docker exec -it project-ftp_client_1 python client.py <insert any flags here>`.
+- Run the client with `docker exec -it project-ftp_client_1 python client.py --directory /client_directory <insert any flags here>`.
 - For the client, when asked to put in the ip address and port number of the server, you can put in `ftp_server 12000` or adjust to your chosen port number.
 The IP address is resolved by Docker so ftp_server can not be changed.
 - Tear down everything with `docker-compose down`.